EPCCed/2021-03-29-archer2-dev-course/_episodes/04-submission.md

 >
 > > ## Solution
 > >
-> > (1) Budget: None - fails if submitted without a budget specified
+> > (1) Budget: This depends -- if you only have one budget associated with an account, or if you have set
+> > up a default budget, Slurm will use that as a default.
+Otherwise, Slurm will not let your job run.
 > >
 > > You can get the answers to 2. and 3. this with the following script (once you have realised that you must
 > >specify a budget!):